Multivitamins have become popular as a supplement that many people believe can help them get the micronutrients necessary for good health.

 These three groups of people may realize substantial benefits from including a quality multivitamin in their regime:

-- Women who are pregnant or lactating should discuss nutritional needs with their doctor to make certain they get what they need and don’t add micronutrients that could cause harm, like vitamin A.
+- Women who are pregnant or lactating should discuss nutritional needs with their doctor to make certain they get what they need and don’t add micronutrients that could cause harm, such as vitamin A. In other words, you’re better off taking a prenatal vitamin supplement.

 - Elderly people may need to supplement with vitamin D, calcium and B12 due to the body’s decreasing efficiency in absorption.
 (30, 31)